Bmeimei/hosting_tutorial_aapanel/README.md

 ![image-20210905181312435](image-20210905181312435.png)

-You can ==close the terminal== now since we no longer need it.
+You can **close the terminal** now since we no longer need it.

 ## Install Required Dependencies

 ### Login to the Panel

-Copy the ==Internet Address== you have seen before, enter the Username and Password.
+Copy the **Internet Address** you have seen before, enter the Username and Password.

 ![image-20210905182821184](image-20210905182821184.png)